-Here are some other quick facts about the platform.
+Here are some other quick facts about the platform:

 More minor updates

-In addition to HomeKit Secure Video and HomeKit routers, Apple is making a slew of other changes to its home automation platform.
-That includes updates to the Home app and the underlying HomeKit API.
+In addition to HomeKit Secure Video and HomeKit-enabled routers, Apple also made a slew of other changes to its home automation platform with iOS 13.
+These changes included updates to the Home app and the underlying HomeKit API.

 HomePod firmware updates

 While Apple’s HomePod isn’t required to create a HomeKit-enabled home, it’s probably a popular automation hub for those deep in the Apple ecosystem.

 Because of that fact, it’s worth going over some of the latest upgrades to the HomePod firmware since iOS 13.

 - Multi-user support: HomePod now supports multiple user profiles and can tell different people apart by their voice.
 And yes, you can create distinct preference profiles based on that.

 - Handoff updates: HomePod works more seamlessly with other Apple devices.
 Handoff audio playback or phone calls to a HomePod just by tapping the top of the smart speaker with an iPhone.